blazaropinto/PDA_Data_Analysis_Python/README.md

 # PDA Data Analysis Python
-Repository with the exercises for the Data Analysis with Python part of the course
+Repository with the exercises for the Data Analysis with Python part of the course at Code Division